pgm-2425-itexploration/trends-en-innovaties-1-pgm-eliabell/tutorial.md

 NestJS is a powerful, progressive Node.js framework for building scalable and maintainable server-side applications.
 Here's a quick guide to get you started:

+this tutorial is more focused on using our own files for data, if you want to use ORM there will be a extra part of to the readme where you can do it, but its a very extensive one, so for the tutorial we want to look at we'll use local data in our files purely for time reason.
 ---

 ## 1. **Install NestJS CLI**